jdede/inet-showcases/docs/wireless/crosstalk/index.md

 5GHz: 20MHz or 40MHz channel bandwidth, many non-overlapping channels.
 -->

-The 2.4 GHz Wifi range in 802.11g, for example, can use a limited number of channels (13 in the EU and 12 the US.)
-The bandwidth of transmissions in 802.11g is 22MHz, and channels are spaced 5MHz apart.
+The 2.4 GHz Wifi range in 802.11g, for example, can use a limited number of channels (13 in the EU.)
+The bandwidth of transmissions in 802.11g is 20MHz, and channels are spaced 5MHz apart.
 Thus adjacent channels overlap, and they can suffer from crosstalk effects.
 There can be a few independent channels, where there is no cross-channel interference, e.g. channels 1, 6, and 11.
 Because the low number of channels, the 2.4 GHz wifi range can be overcrowded.